Christmas is traditionally a time for families to come together and celebrate – but it can be heart-breaking for separated parents and their children.

 Always be mindful that due to the pandemic, your children may be required to isolate.
 Therefore, you should remain flexible and amicable with your former spouse regarding Christmas contact arrangements.

 Finally, be prepared to compromise.
 Divorce and separation regularly causes reasonable, sensible people to behave in a way that is out of character.
 Compromise allows you to both have ownership of the arrangements and is far more likely to be better for your children.

-If parents cannot agree what happens then the first suggestion would be to attempt mediation in the hope that with the assistance of an independent mediator, you can agree contact arrangements.
+If parents cannot agree on what happens then the first suggestion would be to attempt mediation in the hope that with the assistance of an independent mediator, you can agree on contact arrangements.

-Should mediation fail there is an option to go to Court to make the necessary applications, usually for a child arrangements order to spend time with a child or children, or perhaps to vary an existing Court order.
+Should mediation fail there is an option to go to Court to make the necessary applications, usually for a child arrangements order to spend time with the children, or perhaps to vary an existing Court order.

-A good family law solicitor will encourage you to put the needs of the children first and foremost.
-Unless there are welfare issues, the children should be spending quality time with both of their parents.
+A good family law solicitor will encourage you to put the needs of the children first.
+Unless there are welfare issues, the children should be spending quality time with both parents.

 At Nelsons, we have a dedicated team of experts who are able to give specialist advice and representation.
-If you need advice on child contact or any other family law related matters, please contact Melanie or Gareth Protheroe in our Derby office, Nadifa Ahmad in our Nottingham office and Priti Vadgama or Natasha Roberts in our Leicester office.
-We will be happy to discuss your circumstances in more detail and give you more information about the services that our family law team can provide.
+If you need advice on child contact or any other family law-related matters, please contact Melanie or another member of the team in Derby, Nottingham or Leicester on 0800 024 1976 or via our online form.